Lal Bagh: Overview

-Lalbagh is a 240 acre garden and is located in south Bangalore.
+Lalbagh is a 240 acre garden and is located in south Bengaluru.
 It holds two flower shows and has over 1,000 species of plants with many trees that are more than a hundred years old.

-The garden adjoins one of the towers erected by the founder of Bangalore, Kempe Gowda.
+The garden adjoins one of the towers erected by the founder of Bengaluru, Kempe Gowda.
 The park has some rare species of plants brought from Persia, Afghanistan and France.
 With an intricate watering system for irrigation, this garden is aesthetically designed, with lawns, flowerbeds, lotus pools and fountains.
 Most of the centuries-old trees are labelled for easy identification.
 The Lalbagh Rock, one of the most ancient rock formations on earth, dating back to 3,000 million years, is another attraction that attracts the crowds.

 Gates

-Lalbagh has four gates The Eastern gate is situated near Siddapura Circle (K.H Circle - K.H Double Road) and one can enter this gate and enjoy the sylvan atmosphere of the garden.
-The north western wall adjoins Krumbiegal Road named after G.H.
+Lalbagh has four gates numbered 1 to 4.
+Gates 1 and 2 are on the north side.
+Gate 3 is to the east and Gate 4 is to the west.
+The eastern gate is situated near Siddapura Circle (K.H Circle - K.H Double Road) and one can enter this gate and enjoy the sylvan atmosphere of the garden.
+The northwestern wall adjoins Krumbiegal Road named after G.H.
 Krumbiegal, the last pre-Independence Superintendent.

-The Western gate has a wide road with Jayanagar, Bangalore close by.
+The western gate has a wide road with Jayanagar, Bengaluru close by.
 The southern gate is often referred to as a small gate and opens near Ashoka pillar.
 The northern gate is a fairly wide and big road leading to the Glass House and serves as the primary entrance.

 Tourism and eco-development

 Flower shows are conducted every year during the week of Republic day and Independence day, to educate people about the variety of flora and develop public interest in plant conservation and cultivation.
 In August 2022, on the occasion of 75th Independence Day, flower show was conducted in the honour of Rajkumar and Puneeth Rajkumar depicting their life journey.
 It was attended by 8.34 lakh people.

 A bonsai garden has been added in 2002.
 Apart from this, there is a Topiary Garden, Rose Garden and Lotus Garden inside Lalbagh.

 An artificial waterfall has been commissioned in 2017 at the far eastern edge of the lake.

 Lalbagh is a good place for bird watching both in the lake and on the ground.

 Lalbagh also has a "Garden centre" where citizens can buy ornamental plants.
 This is managed by Nursery Men's Cooperative society.

 A geological monument for the peninsular gneiss formation is also a tourist attraction at the gardens.
 This monument has been designated by the Geological Survey of India on the Lalbagh hill which is made up of 3,000 million-year-old peninsular gneissic rocks.
 One of the four cardinal towers erected by Kempegowda II, also a major tourist attraction, is seen above this hillock.
-This tower gives a view of Bangalore from the top.
+This tower gives a view of Bengaluru from the top.